-It didn’t go so well unfortunately, starting right from the first turn – I didn’t even bother with a Mage tower next to starting point, since it had a pretty nasty occupant.
-I went for the keep instead and took some heavy wounds here.
-And then forgot to recruit a unit here.
+It didn’t go so well, unfortunately, starting right from the first turn – I didn’t even bother with a Mage tower next to the starting point, since it had a pretty nasty occupant.
+I went for the keep instead and took some heavy wounds there.
+And then forgot to recruit a unit.

-Continuation followed similar path.
-I did manage to conquer one city, but it was a real struggle that really wore me out.
-I was so weak, that I didn’t really have any chance of even challenging the garrison of second city let alone capture it.
+Continuation followed a similar path.
+I did manage to conquer one city, but it was a real struggle that wore me out.
+I was so weak, that I didn’t have any chance of even challenging the garrison of the second city let alone capture it.

 Goldyx felt like he relies on mana heavily and I just couldn’t produce needed mana at the right time, so the whole game was an uphill battle.
-It probably didn’t help, that I was in a little hurry and didn’t take sufficient time to think things through and adequately plan my moves.
+It probably didn’t help, that I was in a real-life hurry, and didn’t take sufficient time to think things through and adequately plan my moves.

 Goldyx, 96 points, defeat.
-I was so disappointed, I didn’t even write down mission summary.
+I was so disappointed, I didn’t even write down a mission summary.

 I think I made a small mistake with Tovak’s Resistance Break skill, which reduces Armor of one enemy, and I used it to reduce Armor of all enemies in both cities.
 Even taking this into account, plus that turn I “cheated” at the dragon, I believe I would still conquer both cities with ease.